OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 With this vulnerability, an attacker can call fragments inside the target application or run the code present in other classes' constructors.
 Any class that's passed in the Intent and does not extend the Fragment class will cause a `java.lang.CastException`, but the empty constructor will be executed before the exception is thrown, allowing the code present in the class constructor run.

-To prevent this vulnerability, a new method called `isValidFragment` was added in Android 4.4 KitKat (API Level 19).
+To prevent this vulnerability, a new method called `isValidFragment` was added in Android 4.4 (API Level 19).
 It allows developers to override this method and define the fragments that may be used in this context.

-The default implementation returns `true` on versions older than Android 4.4 KitKat (API Level 19); it will throw an exception on later versions.
+The default implementation returns `true` on versions older than Android 4.4 (API Level 19); it will throw an exception on later versions.

 #### Static Analysis